Fratelli Ruffatti: Design and philosophy

 Each Fratelli Ruffatti organ is unique.
 The tonal planning of each instrument takes into consideration the ideas and musical needs of the customer as well as the space available and the acoustic environment.
 The primary objective of the aesthetic design is to blend with the existing architecture.
 Although most Ruffatti instruments utilize the traditional mechanical action, they also produce instruments with electro-pneumatic and all-electric actions.
-While Ruffatti's continue to refine the sounds of Italian principals and flutes, they have added a wide variety of European and American organ sounds previously unknown in Italy, making their instruments international.
+While Ruffattis continue to refine the sounds of Italian principals and flutes, they have added a wide variety of European and American organ sounds previously unknown in Italy, making their instruments international.

 After manufacture and before shipping, each organ is completely assembled in the erecting room of the factory.
 Every part of the instrument is then checked to avoid any structural work to be completed at the installation site.

 Ruffatti installations

-The company is well known for the high profile instruments it has installed over the years - such as the organ at the Crystal Cathedral, the organ at the Shrine of Our Lady of Fatima in Fátima, Portugal, and the 117-rank organ designed by Diane Bish for the Coral Ridge Presbyterian Church in Fort Lauderdale, Florida.
+The company is well known for the high profile instruments it has installed over the years - such as the organ at the Crystal Cathedral, the organ at the Shrine of Our Lady of Fátima in Fátima, Portugal, and the 117-rank organ designed by Diane Bish for the Coral Ridge Presbyterian Church in Fort Lauderdale, Florida.